ZKTeca/Enhanced-LLM-Plugin/README.md

 ## Contribute

-We are open to enhancement
+We are open to enhancements & bug-fixes so